 Fill a big stockpot with water and dump a handful of salt in there.
 Add a little more than you think you're supposed to add.

+Once the water is started, put a dutch oven or large skillet over medium high heat and add the oil.
 Sauté the onions for about 10 minutes until translucent.
-Add the garlic and sautee for a few more minutes.
+Add the garlic and sauté for a few more minutes.
 At this point you can season with salt & pepper.
 Once the onions and garlic start to brown a little bit, move on to the next step.

 Now squirt all the tomato paste into the pan and stir it around for 5-10 minutes until combined.
-The goal is to dry it out and super-camalized the onions and tomatoes until it's sweet.
+The goal is to dry it out and super-caramelize the onions and tomatoes until it's sweet.
+You wanna cook down & reduce the paste until it's almost brown.
+It will look ugly but that's okay.

-Add the vodka to deglaze and keep stiring for a few minutes; it will evaporate pretty quickly.
+Add the vodka to deglaze and keep stirring for a few minutes; it will evaporate pretty quickly.
 I prefer Tito's or Chopin potato vodka.
 Be sure to taste the vodka while you're cooking for a more immersive experience.

 Cook the pasta al dente (because it's gonna cook a little more in the sauce).
-Two minutes before it's supposed to be done, scoop out 1 cup of starchy pasta water and set aside.
+2-3 minutes before it's supposed to be done, scoop out 1 cup of starchy pasta water and set aside.
 Drain the pasta or spider it straight into the sauce mixture.

 Stir the pasta with the tomato mixture and add ¼ cup of water and a handful of parm at a time and watch it thicken up even more.
 You can go overboard on the parm.